ckevar/ErikaOS-OnlineWeatherStation/README.md

 # ErikaOs-OnlineWeatherStation
 It's a tiny monitor for you local weather and music player, meaning, it shows the current temperature, the feeling like temperature, the temperature description and the time of request, as for the music, the artist and track that are currently being played on your Spotify player (_disclaimer_: it does not play or pause the track).
-The weather information is fetched from OpenWeatherMap.org using location based on IP-api.com.
-In case of Spotify, it fetches the code for the app and token (with refreshment once it's expired, 3600 s).
+The weather information is fetched from [OpenWeatherMap.org](openweathermap.org) using location based on [IP-API.com](ip-api.com).
+In case of [Spotify](https://developer.spotify.com/), it fetches the code for the app and token (with refreshment once it's expired, 3600 s).

 Two web servers were built as well, (1) the WiFi supplicant that allows the user to connect to any Access Point and (2) the Spotify Authenticator to link a Spotify account.
 These servers run in different modes of the WiFi module, when as a supplicant, the module works as SoftAP and station so, the user can join the WiFi network **Erika Weather**, browse to [http://192.168.4.1/](http://192.168.4.1) and set the SSID and password of the desired network and wait for connection.
 As Spotify Authenticator, recommended to use only when there's an internet connection and browse to [http://your-esp8266-ip/spotify](), this provides the link that will authenticate the user's Spotify account and later it will automatically fetch the token.

+You can skip this documentation and jump straight to the [compile](#Compile) section.

 ## Hardware